covid-at-home/covid-at-home/shopping.md

    > Stuff most everyone has in the home, but just to be sure: Once people get sick, you want to change the bed linens often, and you may use more towels also.

-* **Cleaning supplies**

-   > Disposable paper towels and spray glass cleaner or really any other type of cleaner that cuts oil (dish soapy water, shower cleaner, diluted bleach) should kill the virus by dissolving its lipid (fat) membrane and thus rendering it inactive, while containing the contaminated cleaning materials safely inside your garbage bag.
-Here's a fuller [list](https://www.consumerreports.org/cleaning/common-household-products-that-can-destroy-novel-coronavirus/).

 * **Paracetamol (also known as acetaminophen, Tylenol or Panadol)**

   > The fever supressant and painkiller of choice.
 Make sure you follow the packaging instructions and stay within the maximum recommended daily dose.